monoid-privacy/monoid/README.md

 Sign up for a paid plan to get white-glove support, regardless of how you choose to deploy.
 Contact jagath@monoid.co for more information.

+For more information on getting set up, please check out our [quick-start guide.](https://docs.monoid.co/category/monoid-open-source-quick-start)

 ## Monoid v1.0 Features (WIP)